Double Whammy (novel): Plot

 Skink tries to raise Decker's spirits, adding, "Worse comes to worst, I'll just shoot the fucker."
-Later, Decker returns to their hotel room and finds Lanie waiting for him.
-After the two sleep together and he drops her off at her hotel, Decker notices lights on at the lakeside.
+Later, Decker returns to find Lanie waiting in their hotel room.
+After the two sleep together and he drops her off at her hotel, Decker notices lights at the lakeside.
 He discovers Lockhart floating in the weigh tank, clubbed to death.
-Assuming Skink is the culprit, Decker drives back to Florida.
-Upon returning home, he finds the Miami police, led by Detective Al Garcia, waiting for him.
+Assuming Skink is the culprit, Decker drives back to Florida and is greeted by the Miami police, led by Detective Al Garcia.
 Skink intercepts Decker and tells him Gault's whole assignment was a set-up, allowing Gault to kill his hated rival and put the blame on Decker.

 The Outdoor Christian Network, led by televangelist Charlie Weeb, organizes a fishing tournament in Lockhart's memory to promote Weeb's housing development at the edge of the Everglades.
-Weeb is becoming increasingly desperate to boost sales of the condominia, as his network is so financially dependent on the development that its failure will also ruin Weeb himself.
-He becomes even more desperate when the bass salted into the condo's lakes die, revealing that the land the development is built on lakes' were excavated ater is toxic.
-Weeb orders his new spokesman, Eddie Spurling, to cheat by harvesting caged bass from the neighboring stretch of clean water in the Everglades.
+Weeb is desperate to boost sales of the condominia, as his TV network is so financially dependent on the development that its failure will also ruin Weeb himself.
+He becomes even more desperate when the bass salted into the condo's lakes die, revealing that the land the development is built on is toxic.
+He orders his new spokesman, Eddie Spurling, to cheat by harvesting caged bass from the neighboring stretch of clean water in the Everglades.

-While trying to escape Miami, Decker and Skink are stopped by Garcia, who has already found holes in Gault's frame-up story and is more than ready to believe Decker's version of events.
-Meanwhile, a worried Gault sends his hired thug, Thomas Curl, to kill Decker before Garcia finds him.
-While researching Lockhart's history, Decker and Skink learn of the housing development, and Skink is determined to stop it by sabotaging the fishing tournament.

-With the help of Skink's friend, State Trooper Jim Tile, Decker tracks down Lanie and forces her to confess to helping her brother frame Decker for Lockhart's murder.
-Lanie admits that she became involved with Decker at Gault's suggestion, to help punish Lockhart for Clinch's murder.
-After Lockhart was killed, Gault convinced her to falsely tell police that Decker was on his way to see Lockhart when she last saw him.
-Although Lanie's recorded statement is enough to clear Decker's name, Curl kidnaps Decker's ex-wife Catherine and demands that Decker trade his life for hers.
-Decker tells Skink to go ahead with his plan to sabotage the tournament while he deals with Curl himself.
+While trying to flee Miami, Decker and Skink are stopped by Garcia, who has already found holes in Gault's frame-up story and realized Decker is innocent.
+Meanwhile, a worried Gault sends a hired thug, Thomas Curl, to kill Decker before Garcia finds him.
+While researching Lockhart's history, Decker and Skink learn of Weeb's development, and Skink resolves to stop it by sabotaging the fishing tournament.
+With the help of Skink's friend, State Trooper Jim Tile, Decker tracks down Lanie and forces her to confess her role in the conspiracy.
+Although her recorded statement is enough to clear Decker, Curl kidnaps his ex-wife Catherine and demands that Decker trade his life for hers.
+Decker tells Skink to go ahead with his plan to sabotage the tournament while he deals with Curl.